 Charlotte Wine & Food Weekend's charitable endeavors focus on Nourishing Youth and Children, nurturing the whole child in body, mind and spirit.
-We are proud to announce the beneficiaries of the 2017-18 Charlotte Wine & Food Weekend: Charlotte Concerts; The Council for Children's Rights; Mitchell's Fund; Pat's Place Family Advocacy; and The Relatives.
+We are proud to partner with the beneficiaries of the 2017-2019 seasons for Charlotte Wine & Food Weekend: Charlotte Concerts; The Council for Children's Rights; Mitchell's Fund; Pat's Place Family Advocacy; and The Relatives.

 Their mission: to present the best in the performing arts for the widest general audience here in Charlotte and surrounding communities, and to support arts education initiatives that cultivate an understanding and appreciation of the arts among the children in our local schools.
 Charlotte Concerts sponsors unique and inspirational extracurricular collaborations for young musicians with visiting artists through free Master Classes and Informances.
 Charlotte Concerts actively seeks out innovative opportunities to support music and arts education in our schools and communities.
 This education outreach includes the donation of new musical instruments, equipment and print music, private music lessons for underserved students, the underwriting of selected summer band camps and all CMS Middle School Honors Band, Chorus and Orchestras.
 Artist-in-Residence dance presentations in local underserved schools are also a part of the education outreach of this organization.